 Continue on Bridge Street then at the fork keep left onto Joslin Hill Road, then left again at the T intersection onto North Road.
 Even though the pavement changes to gravel keep straight ahead at the next intersection and you will soon come to one of the littlest covered bridges to be found – the Pine Brook Bridge.
 (This is a bridge most visitors miss.)

 Continue on what is North Road to a “Y” intersection where you take the left fork onto Meadow Road over the Mad River on a normal bridge back to Route 100 where you turn right.
 You will shortly come to the intersection of Route 100 and 100B, where you need to turn left staying on Route 100 towards Waterbury and I89 North.
 When you come to the “T” intersection with Route 2 in Waterbury turn left and take care, as there is a 25 mph (40km/h) speed limit through the town.
 After passing through two sets of lights and under the railway bridge follow Route 100 to the right over I89.

 Keep going north on Route 100 for just over two miles (3km) or so, past Ben & Jerry’s and the Cabot Cheese outlet for now, and you’ll see the Cold Hollow Cider Mill on your right.
-Sample the cider, be sure to try some cider donuts, and then check out the nearby Grand View Winery.
+Sample the cider and be sure to try some cider donuts.

 Now turn back and head south again (i.e. turn left as you exit), drive for just under a mile (1.5km) and see the Cabot Cheese Outlet on the right.
 Make a nice circuit of the many cheese and snack samples and stuff yourself with the freebies.
 Then buy some of their great cheese.
 It’ll make you feel less guilty about all the free cheese you just ate.
 You can also check out Champlain Chocolates (not so many samples!), Danforth Pewter and some other stores.